ijyliu/Commitment_Institutions_Instability/README.md

 Isaac Liu

-Submitted as a senior thesis in International Political Economy in April 2020
+Submitted as a senior thesis in International Political Economy at Georgetown University in April 2020

 Revised and added to GitHub beginning January 2021